willrackley/Project_2/README.md

 ## Logging In
-To log in as a manager or kitchen staff you will need to use the user information prodived.
+To log in as a manager or kitchen staff you will need to use the user information provided.
 (These sign ins are provided to the restaurant manager and kitchen staff by Easy Eats)

 ### For a manager